-The Harvard Library Research Data Management Program connects members of the Harvard community to services and resources that span the research data lifecycle, to help ensure that Harvard’s multi-disciplinary research data is findable, accessible, interoperable, and reusable (FAIR).
+Harvard Library Research Data Services connects members of the Harvard community to services and resources that span the research data lifecycle, to help ensure that Harvard’s multi-disciplinary research data is findable, accessible, interoperable, and reusable (FAIR).

 Fulfilling the entirety of the Harvard community’s research data management needs exceeds the capabilities of any single organization.
-Therefore, to achieve its mission the Harvard Library Research Data Management Program partners with members of Harvard’s network of data practitioners, subject experts, and service and resource providers to:
+As a part of the department for Open Scholarship and Research Data Services, the Harvard Library Research Data Services partners with members of Harvard’s network of data practitioners, subject experts, and service and resource providers to:

 Services and Resources